 Meet Dandy: Dental Impressions Made Comfortable

-Whether you’re fitting for dentures or performing root canals, unnecessarily arduous workflows can be a headache for professionals—but not one you (or your patients) have to put up with.
+Whether you’re fitting for digital dentures or performing root canals, unnecessarily arduous workflows can be a headache for professionals—but not one you (or your patients) have to put up with.

 Dandy’s suite of digital impression tools and software is helping practices around the country upgrade everything from patient comfort to office systems.
 Simplify your process, save on expenses, and spare your patients the headaches (and the toothaches) by going digital with Dandy today.